The Shiba Inu Trainers -

 Check Your Shiba Inu's Learning Style

 Are you aware dogs also have a learning style that can greatly affect their ability to housetrain as well as be trained correctly.
-Evaluate your Shiba Inu's learning style and personality using our free Learning Style tool so that you are better able to provide him with the proper training methods.
+Evaluate your Shiba Inu's learning style and personality using our free Learning Style tool so that you are better able to provide him with the proper Shiba Inu training methods.

 Is your Shiba Inu dominating over you?